mananupd2590/snap-finance-analytics/TASK-5/README.md

 While I was done working with data in python and SQL, I realized, why not load this into tableau and analyze it there!
 I started looking for interesting patterns, trends or something that could stand out.

-While exploring the dataset, I came across some unexpected trends worth sharing.
+While exploring the dataset, I came across some interesting as well as unexpected trends and among all of them, these were the ones worth sharing.
 Lets look at them one by one.

 ## 1. South Dakota is the Biggest Seller